IIT Delhi: Main Campus

 The primary campus of IIT Delhi is located in Hauz Khas, South Delhi, with Sonipat and Jhajjar being the two satellite campuses.
-The campus of 325 acre is surrounded by the Hauz Khas area and monuments such as the Qutub Minar and Lotus Temple.
-The campus is also close to other educational institutions such as the Jawaharlal Nehru University, Indian Institute of Foreign Trade, All India Institute of Medical Sciences, National Institute of Fashion Technology, National Council of Educational Research and Training (NCERT) and Indian Statistical Institute.
+The campus of 325 acre is surrounded by the Hauz Khas area and monuments such as the Qutb Minar and Lotus Temple.
+The campus is also close to other educational institutions such as the Jawaharlal Nehru University, Indian Institute of Foreign Trade, International Management Institute, New Delhi, All India Institute of Medical Sciences, National Institute of Fashion Technology, National Council of Educational Research and Training (NCERT) and Indian Statistical Institute.

 The IIT-D campus is divided into four zones: